Bangkok is full of wonderful sights, it is rich with interesting culture but little is advertised about the strange sights of Bangkok.

 “Located inside the Siriraj Hospital on the west bank of the Chao Phraya river.
 The hospital actually features six distinct museums within two separate buildings, but only three of them seem to be of interest – obviously the creepiest ones: The pathology, anatomic forensic museums.”

-This museum is for the morbid… or people with a fascination for the weird It has bodies (including babies) in jars and skulls with bullet holes.
-As stated by Lonely planet “a bloodied T-shirt from a victim stabbed to death with a dildo” Read more here
+This museum is for the morbid… or the people with a fascination for the weird.
+It has actual bodies (including babies) in jars and skulls with bullet holes.
+As stated by Lonely planet “a bloodied T-shirt from a victim stabbed to death with a dildo” Read more here.

 They have the bodies of accident and murder victims on display.
 The Anatomical Museum shows dissected bodies, both adult and babies in jars and display cabinets.Needless to say this place is not for the faint hearted.